 But one thing’s for sure.
 It’s not easy.
 Every entrepreneur knows the difficulty of software development.
 Depending on the features you want to incorporate, it can get quite expensive.
 But with proper guidance, you can save a lot of money.
-In this article, we will talk about the details of software development.
+In this article, we will talk about the details of software solution development.

 What Kind of Software Do You Want to Build?

 Executing a project is a much later part of the software development process.
-But first, you need to fix the kind of software you want to build.
+But first, you need to fix the kind of software solution you want to build.
 Depending on the type, the cost will vary.
 As you are looking to build software, you most likely have a business going around.

 Think about how tough it will be to execute each process.
 Processes like production, inventory, and employee management.
 An on-demand service app won’t need the same budget as an eCommerce startup.
 Therefore, you need to choose carefully.